11steen/AirQuality-Predictor/README.md

 Temperature: 38.0

-Libraries Used
+Libraries Used:
-pandas – Data loading and manipulation

-matplotlib – Visualization and EDA

-scikit-learn – Model training and evaluation

-Flask – Web framework for deployment

-Bootstrap – Frontend design framework (for responsive layout)

-Installation
+pandas: For data loading, manipulation, and cleaning.

+matplotlib: For creating visualizations and performing EDA.

+scikit-learn: For training and evaluating machine learning models.

+Flask: For web framework deployment and serving the prediction interface.

+Bootstrap: For building a responsive and attractive frontend design.

+Installation:
+To set up the project on your local machine, follow these steps:

-Install the required Python libraries:
+Install the required Python libraries: bash pip install pandas pip install matplotlib pip install scikit-learn pip install Flask

-Installations:
-pip install pandas
-pip install matplotlib
-pip install scikit-learn
-pip install Flask
-To run the application:
+Run the application:

-To run the application :
+bash
 python new_air.py

-Future Improvements
+Future Improvements:
-Add live sensor data integration or IoT device support

-Expand prediction features (e.g., CO2, NO2 levels)
+Live Sensor Data Integration: Add support for real-time data input from IoT devices or environmental sensors.

+Expand Prediction Features: Integrate additional features such as CO2, NO2, and other pollutant levels.

-Store prediction history using a backend database
+Prediction History Storage: Store past predictions and user inputs using a backend database.

-Deploy the app on a cloud platform (like Render or Heroku)
+Cloud Deployment: Deploy the app to a cloud platform like Heroku or Render for easy access and scalability.